Sergiovan/Sir-Govan-Discord/README.md

 ### MORE
 There's way more commands but they're for admin control, or just not that interesting to put here.

+# Building
+Just `cargo build` :).
+You might need a gcc compiler to get damn Ring to work properly.

+For a raspberry pi, check out these cool cross-compilers: https://github.com/tttapa/docker-arm-cross-toolchain.
+You could, theoretically, also use https://github.com/cross-rs/cross but I don't know how that works.

 # FAQ

 ## Why did you make this?